 Cons aside, let’s dive deeper into this Neil Gaiman Masterclass review.

 After a quick introductory lesson, Neil Gaiman takes you on a journey through his creative philosophies, the philosophies that have helped him write countless masterpieces.

-Just by looking at the lesson module names, you can see Gaiman covers a lot of ground.
+Just by looking at the lesson module names, you can see that Gaiman teaches a lot of subjects.

 - Truth in Fiction

 - Short Fiction